 As in any country, weather depends on your region, but generally Mexico enjoys a warm, tropical climate, with little temperature fluctuation from season to season.

 Residency in Mexico

-U.S. citizens may enter Mexico without a visa and remain in the country as a tourist for a maximum of 90 days per trip.
+Mexico does require a visa for visitors.
+The standard tourist visa, called an FM-T, is valid (or extendable) for six months without further possible extensions and is free.
 If you wish to stay longer than 90 days, you need to seek permission to remain in the country.

-Residency in Mexico can lead to a second passport and dual citizenship in this country once you’ve had an FM2 visa for a minimum of five years.
+Residency in Mexico can lead to a second passport and dual citizenship in this country once you’ve held a visa for a minimum of five years.

 Health Care in Mexico